matthiasfabry/phoebe2-ui/README.md

 * All Router components in [App.js](/src/App.js) should be wrapped in a Server component to handle parsing the URL and making sure the connection is correct.

-* All electron-only capability is handled in [electron-starter.js](/src/electron-starter.js) and exposed via `global.`.
-These are then available from React components via `window.require('electron').remote.getGlobal()`.
+* All electron-only capability is handled in [electron-starter.js](/src/electron-starter.js) and exposed via [preload.js](/src/preload.js), using the `contextBridge`.
+These are then available from React components via `window.electronAPI`.

 All .jsx files use [Babel](https://babeljs.io/) syntax with [ES6](http://es6-features.org/) support.